tenstorrent/tt-umd/docs/coordinate_systems.md

 An identity mapping between physical and virtual coordinates is maintained.
 UMD will remove rows 4 and 8 when presenting users with virtualized SOC descriptors, as these cores are not to be accessed.

-## Important Notes about Harvesting
-* Only tensix/worker rows are removed during the harvesting process.
-UMD does not support chips with PCIe, ARC, Ethernet or DRAM cores disabled.
-* Only rows can be disabled for Grayskull and Wormhole devices.

 ### Additional Notes about the Translation Scheme in UMD
 During initialization, UMD queries the device to determine if translation tables are enabled.
 If so, it will always map virtual coordinates to the translated space when accessing the device.
 If not, UMD has not concept of translated coordinates, and will use an identity mapping between virtual and "translated" coordinates.
 In this case: physical, virtual and translated coordinates are identical (this is the case for Grayskull, since it does not have translation tables).